 Always accompany guests to the bathroom.
 It is not necessary to do anything.
 Just sit and stare.
+Or, you could read this article to learn more about bathroom services.

 Do not allow any closed doors in any room.
 To get door open, stand on hind legs and hammer with forepaws.
 Once door is opened, it is not necessary to use it.
 After you have ordered an “outside” door opened, stand halfway in and out and think about several things.
 This is particularly important during very cold weather, rain, snow, or mosquito season.